16rasika/16rasika/README.md

 <h1 align="center">Hi 👋, I'm Rasika Kulkarni</h1>
 <h1 align="Center">I hold a Bachelors Degree in Electronics From India and completed Bootcamp from WBS-Berlin</h1>
-<h1 align="Center">After completing bootcamp to get hands-on experience I completed 15+ projects in different area  of Data science.
+<h1 align="Center">In bootcamp I alredy to get hands-on experience but I continued doing prjects and hence I completed more than 15+ projects in different area  of Data science.
-   In addition to that, 2 remote Internship in Data science area,1 remote internship in Power-BI area & 1 Internship from Web-development area, not only Internships I have also completed 4 Virtual job simulation from Forage. </h1>
+   Specially, i enjoyed working with BI tools.</h1>
-<h1 align="Center">Furthermore, with data visualization tools I developed more than 6 dashboards in Power-BI and Tableau</h1>
+<h1 align="Center">Furthermore, I developed my interest in BI tools like Power-BI after doing different dashboards to get hands-on experience.So I strongly believe that Learning by doing is the only key to get sucess. </h1>
 <h3 align="center">A passionate Data Scientist</h3>
-<h3 align='center'>Like to work with Data visualization tools Like POWER-BI </h3>
+<h3 align='center'>Like to work with Data visualization tools Like POWER-BI & NLP </h3>
 <h3 align="center">😄 Pronouns: She</h3>

 - <h3 align="center">🤝 fields_of_interests: Data Science,